AbhinavMehrotra/AbhinavMehrotra.github.io/index.md

 # News

-* I am serving as Program Committee Member for NeurIPS.
+* I am serving as a Program Committee Member for NeurIPS.

 * Two papers accepted at ICLR'21: "NAS-Bench-ASR: Extending the Scope of NAS Algorithms to ASR Domain" and "Zero-cost Proxy Tasks for Light Weight NAS".